Distillation versus Contrastive Learning: How to Train Your Rerankers: Introduction

-In this paper, we address this gap.
-We present an empirical comparison of contrastive learning and knowledge distillation as training strategies for cross-encoder rerankers.
+In this paper, we directly bridge this gap by presenting an empirical comparison of contrastive learning and knowledge distillation as training strategies for cross-encoder rerankers.
 To this end, we conduct a suite of controlled experiments.
 We train cross-encoder models of various sizes (0.5B, 1.5B, 3B, 7B) and different architectures (Transformer and Recurrent) using both strategies.
 For knowledge distillation, we employ a performant 7B Qwen2.5 model~\cite{yang2024qwen2.5technicalreport} trained with contrastive learning as the teacher.
 We focus on modern decoder-only models, as recent works have reported their effectiveness over smaller encoder-based models like BERT~\cite[\interalia]{ma2023fine,muennighoff2024gritlm,zhang2025qwen3embedding}.
 We train all models on the same dataset and evaluate their ranking performance on standard in-domain and out-of-domain benchmarks.